iochen/ascii-player/README.md

 5. Find the executable file in `build/asciiplayer`.

 ### Docker
 Under testing...
+PR is welcome!

 ### Windows
-Not tested yet...
+PR is welcome!

 ## Usage
 ### Directly play a video or a cache file